 Secure tenure is a central part of the housing development process.
 The municipality in collaboration with CoGHSTA is running a programme of Township upgrading, Title Deed restoration and registration.
 Incomplete Township in the areas of Seshego and Mankweng are currently finalised and proclaimed.
-For the period under review, 1 496 Tittle Deeds were registered for the following Townships
+Through the Title Deed restoration programme, focus is placed on the following long Townships which are long overdue: